Recommended growing regimes

 1. Peeler pole plantations

-On flat-to-easy sites, a short rotation system with clear felling to produce logs for peeling from around age 15 to 20 years.
-Logs will be suitable for rotary peeling to produce veneer for use in engineered wood products with the peeler cores suitable for naturally durable posts and poles for vineyards, horticulture, agriculture, and organic enterprises.
+On flat-to-easy sites, a short rotation system with mechanised clear felling to produce logs for peeling from around age 15 to 20 years.
+Logs will be suitable for rotary peeling to produce veneer for use in engineered wood products; peeler cores will be suitable for naturally durable posts and poles for vineyards, horticulture, agriculture, and organic enterprises.
 Sites need good road access, and to be within economic transport distance to markets.

 2. Peeler log/sawlog plantations

-On hillier sites, plantations can be grown to produce large sawlogs with harvest at age 30 to 40 years.
-These logs will be suitable for sawing to produce high value durable hardwood products including posts and poles, cross-arms, decking, sleepers, outdoor furniture etc and also be suitable for peeling to produce veneer for engineered wood products.
+On hillier sites, plantations can be grown to produce large sawlogs with harvest at around 30 to 40 years.
+These logs will be suitable for sawing to produce high value durable hardwood products including posts and poles, cross-arms, decking, sleepers, outdoor furniture etc. They will also be suitable for peeling to produce veneer for engineered wood products.
 Timber for on-farm use could be another option.

 Sites need good road access, and to be within economic transport distance to markets.